The Van Vlaenderen Name

 The analysis on this page is introductory.
 Fuller documentation, primary-source transcriptions, and evidence-level classifications are maintained on the research and dossier pages linked throughout.

-[1] For the three documented bastard lines descending from Louis II de Male, Count of Flanders (1330–1384), see the Research page and its supporting dossiers.
+[1] For the five documented bastard lines descending from Louis II de Male, Count of Flanders (1330–1384), see the Research page and its supporting dossiers.
 Primary charter data for Victor's natural sons derives from Olivarius Vredius (Olivier de Wrée), Genealogia Comitum Flandriae, Bruges 1642–43, Tabula XVI.
+See the Research page →

 [3] Frans Debrabandere, Woordenboek van de familienamen in België en Noord-Frankrijk (WFB2), entry for Van Vlaenderen.
 The authoritative etymological dictionary classifies the name as a place-name (PlN).
 The CBG Familienamenbank version at cbgfamilienamen.nl incorporates the author's post-2003 manuscript revisions.